 There's no such thing as knowing everything about your city.
-So whether you're a tourist or you've lived here all your life, you'll want to know about these cheap (and in some cases, free) ways to get around and learn new things in Melbourne.
-We've also got you covered for cheap eats and free art galleries.
+So whether you're a tourist or you've lived here all your life, you'll want to know about these cheap (and in some cases, free) ways to learn new things in Melbourne.

 Cheap tours and talks in Melbourne

 Instead of adding to your hefty student loans by enrolling in a degree, be enlightened by the University of Melbourne’s series of free, accessible lectures.
 One week you could be hearing from human rights lawyers; the next from scientists tackling antimatter in space.
 Book ahead, because they sell out fast.

 They say you never stop learning – and that applies to your understanding of your own city.
 Check the map and hop on at any of the shuttle’s 13 stops.
 Once you’re on, audio commentary will share stories behind some of the city’s best-known landmarks.

 Founded in 2010 as part of Melbourne’s journey to become a UNESCO City of Literature, the Wheeler Centre hosts cheap and free talks from some of the world’s greatest thinkers, from politicians to novelists to podcast stars.

 You don't have to have political aspirations to enjoy the tour at Parliament House.
 For one, it's free, and who doesn't like a freebie?
 Aside from walking in the same hallowed halls as our current and former state pollies, the tour takes in the incredibly ornate architecture and reveals some of the building's less illustrious moments.
 There are also two 20-minute express tours every day for the time poor.
 No need to book – just turn up on time for your chosen tour on any weekday when parliament is not sitting.